-- 5.1.2 References to working days mean Monday to Friday, when the School is open during term time.
+- 5.1.
+Where the following words or phrases are used in this policy: - 5.1.1.
+References to the Governing Body are references to the proprietor of the School. - 5.1.2.
+References to working days mean Monday to Friday, when the School is open during term time.
 The dates of terms are published on the School's website.
-In the event that the application of this definition is likely to introduce excessive delays, due to intervening School holidays, the School's approach is to take sensible and reasonable steps so as to minimise any hardship or unfairness arising from such delays. - 5.1.3 References to the Warden may include the Sub-Warden. - 5.1.4 References to Parent or Parents includes one or both of the parents, or those with parental responsibility, or care of a child e.g. legal guardian or education guardian.
+In the event that the application of this definition is likely to introduce excessive delays, due to intervening School holidays, the School's approach is to take sensible and reasonable steps so as to minimise any hardship or unfairness arising from such delays. - 5.1.3.
+References to the Warden may include the Sub-Warden. - 5.1.4.
+References to Parent or Parents includes one or both of the parents, or those with parental responsibility, or care of a child e.g. legal guardian or education guardian.
 Communications or instructions from one of the Parents, or any person with parental responsibility, shall be deemed by the School to be received from both Parents unless there is clear evidence of a contrary view.
 This requirement does not apply to the giving of notice for cancellation of a place or the withdrawal of a pupil from the School.
-The persons required to consent or give notice of cancellation or withdrawal are set out in the parent contract. - 5.1.5 References to an Appeal are to the appeal by a panel of the Warden's decision in accordance with the Permanent Exclusion and Removal: Appeal Procedure.
+The persons required to consent or give notice of cancellation or withdrawal are set out in the parent contract. - 5.1.5.
+References to an Appeal are to the appeal by a panel of the Warden's decision in accordance with the Permanent Exclusion and Removal: Appeal Procedure.

-6 Responsibility statement and allocation of tasks
+6. Responsibility Statement and Allocation of Tasks

+- 6.1.
+The Governing Body has overall responsibility for all matters which are the subject of this policy. - 6.2.
+In discharging of its responsibilities under this policy, the Governing Body expects school leaders and staff to undertake the following roles:

+6.3.
+School Leaders will:

-- 6.1 The Governing Body has overall responsibility for all matters which are the subject of this policy. - 6.2 In discharging of its responsibilities under this policy, the Governing Body expects school leaders and staff to undertake the following roles: - 6.3 School leaders will: - 6.3.1 be highly visible, routinely engage with pupils, parents and staff on setting and maintaining the behaviour, culture and an environment where everyone feels safe and supported; - 6.3.2 play a crucial role in making sure all staff understand behavioural expectations and the importance of maintaining them; - 6.3.3 make sure all new staff are inducted clearly into the School's behaviour culture to ensure they understand its rules and routines and how best to support all pupils to participate in creating the culture of the School; - 6.3.4 consider any appropriate training which is required for staff to meet their duties and functions within the behaviour policy1; - 6.3.5 ensure staff have adequate training on matters such as: how certain special educational needs, disabilities or mental health needs may at time affect a pupil's behaviour; and
+- 6.3.1. be highly visible, routinely engage with pupils, parents and staff on setting and maintaining the behaviour, culture and an environment where everyone feels safe and supported; - 6.3.2. play a crucial role in making sure all staff understand behavioural expectations and the importance of maintaining them;

+- 6.3.3. make sure all new staff are inducted clearly into the School's behaviour culture to ensure they understand its rules and routines and how best to support all pupils to participate in creating the culture of the School; - 6.3.4. consider any appropriate training which is required for staff to meet their duties and functions within the behaviour policy1; - 6.3.5. ensure staff have adequate training on matters such as: how certain special educational needs, disabilities or mental health needs may at time affect a pupil's behaviour; and - 6.3.6. encourage engagement with experts e.g. educational psychologists, counsellors and mental health support teams to inform effective implementation.